-Services that are covered for you What you must pay when you get these services □X-rays \$25 copayment for each Medicare-covered standard X-ray service. †† You pay these amounts until you reach the out-of-pocket maximum.
-Radiation (radium and isotope) therapy including technician materials and supplies \$60 copayment for each Medicare-covered radiation therapy service. ^{††} You pay these amounts until you reach the out-of-pocket maximum. □Surgical supplies, such as dressings □Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: □X-rays \$0 copayment for each Medicare-covered standard X- ray service. ^{††} Radiation (radium and isotope) therapy including technician materials and supplies \$60 copayment for each Medicare-covered radiation therapy service. ^{††} You pay these amounts until you reach the out-of-pocket maximum. □Surgical supplies, such as dressings □Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
 However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown.
 20% coinsurance for each Medicare-covered medical supply. †† You pay these amounts until you reach the out-of-pocket maximum.
 Laboratory tests \$0 copayment for Medicare- covered lab services. ^{††}

 Services that are covered for you What you must pay when you get these services Blood - including storage and administration (this means processing and handling of blood).
-Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare- covered blood services. ^{††} ☐n addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Other outpatient diagnostic tests - non-radiological diagnostic services \$20 copayment for Medicare- covered non-radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.
-You pay these amounts until you reach the out-of-pocket maximum.
+Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare- covered blood services. ^{††} In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment for Medicare- covered non-radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.